 PSI is a signatory of the UN Global Compact since November 2017 and reaffirms our commitment to the compact and upholding human rights.

-This statement has been reviewed and approved on behalf of the PSI Board of Directors by Gail Harmon on 10/11/2019.
+This statement has been reviewed and approved on behalf of the PSI Board of Directors by Gail Harmon and Carolyn Brehm on November 11, 2020.